-2-7.2 Base Flood Elevation.
+2-7.1.1.2 Base Flood Elevation.

-Determine the BFE in accordance with the following order of precedence:
+Determine the BFE for the design flood event in accordance with the following order of precedence:

 - 1. As indicated on the applicable FIS and accompanying FIRM; - 2.
-As established by a state or other government source; - 3.
+When regulation promulgated by a state or other government source is greater than the BFE identified in the Basis for Flood Risk Design, use the BFE established by the state or other government source; - 3.
 A flood study performed to determine the BFE in accordance with FEMA accepted hydrologic and hydraulic engineering practices; or - 4.
-A flood elevation established by the Installation using documented historical flood data from past flood events.
+A flood elevation established by the Installation using documented historical flood data from previous extreme flood events.